How much does it cost to instruct a drink driving solicitor?

 Challenging a drink driving case can be expensive, but may be worth your while if your driving licence is important.
 We regularly win drink driving cases on technical points of law and procedure.
 Just because you were over the legal alcohol limit, does not mean that you are guilty of a DUI offence.

 The first point to consider is whether you actually need a specialist solicitor to represent you in court.
 After all, what's wrong with a bog-standard one?
 Unfortunately, like with most things in life, you get what you pay for.
 A general crime solicitor will certainly cost less, but it's of no benefit to you if you're banned for longer.
 Only you can appreciate the true cost of your driving licence, and what you will lose if you're convicted.

 Ask yourself the following question: If you were diagnosed with a serious illness, would you take advice from your GP or would you speak to a specialist consultant?
 The advice given to you by your GP might be correct, but what if the consultant knows something your GP doesn't?

 Our clients prefer to be represented by specialist driving defence solicitors because we can identify defences which might be overlooked elsewhere.
 Take the example below;

 Ian was charged with drink driving and bailed to attend Chelmsford Magistrates' Court.
 He visited a local solicitor who reviewed the initial paperwork and advised Ian to plead guilty because he was over the limit.
 Ian was unsure whether to accept this advice so contacted us.
-Take a look at the paperwork below.
-Can you spot the error?
+We took one look at the paperwork and told Ian he could win his case.

 This is one example of why you should always seek a second opinion.
 A solicitor who does not specialise may overlook small procedural deficiencies which could help us win your case.
 We have spent years fine-tuning defence strategies to give our clients a service unlike any other.
 We pride ourselves on our ability to identify loopholes with police procedure and process.
 Take a look at our drink driving testimonials below.